bcgov/SDPR_Case_Management_SuiteCRM/README.md

 oc debug -n <license plate>-<namespace> suitecrm-app-cron-job-28745145-vfvp6
 ```

+### Restoring the files

-After running the above command, you will be inside the debug pod.
-You can run the following command to list current files available inside the bucket:
+After creating the debug pod, you will have access to it's terminal.
+You can run the following command to list current files available inside the S3 bucket:

 > [!WARNING]
 >